‘Groundbreaking’ New Cancer Treatment Beats ‘Tennis Ball-Sized Tumors,’ Exciting Doctors

 Judy Perkins, who is a resident of Florida, was diagnosed with terminal breast cancer a little over two years ago.
 She had “tennis ball-sized tumors” in her liver and secondary cancers throughout her body, as reported by the BBC.

-Doctors at the US National Cancer Institute concluded that Perkins wouldn’t survive with conventional therapy and as a result picked her for a radical new therapy which harnessed the power of her immune system to fight the tumors.
+Doctors at the U.S. National Cancer Institute concluded that Perkins wouldn’t survive with conventional therapy and as a result picked her for a radical new therapy which harnessed the power of her immune system to fight the tumors.

 The treatment involves a highly personalized approach and a patient’s tumor is genetically analyzed to “identify the rare changes that might make the cancer visible to the immune system.”